Bang Energy Girl Tianna Gregory Channels Pamela Anderson In Red Bathing Suit For ‘Baywatch’ Photo

 Instagram bombshell Tianna Gregory looks like she belongs on the beach in her latest social media update — which came as a bit of a sneak peek for her 2020 calendar.
 The model has also been known to promote Bang Energy Drinks like her fellow Instagram sensation Lindsey Pelas, but it’s her sexy ensembles that seem to keep her fans coming back to her page.

-This week, Tianna turned heads on the social media platform when she posed in a racy red one-piece bathing suit and gave off some serious Pamela Anderson and Carmen Electra vibes for the Baywatch themed shot.
+This week, Tianna turned heads on the social media platform when she posed in a racy red one-piece bathing suit and gave off some serious Pamela Anderson and Carmen Electra vibes for the Baywatch-themed shot.

 Tianna rocked the sexy swimwear as she posed ankle-deep in the ocean while the tide rushed in around her feet.
 She had her long, sandy brown hair parted down the middle and pushed back behind her head in wild curls that also wrapped around to graze her shoulder.

-The model held a yellow life preserver in her hand as she posed with her other hand up to her face ready to run her fingers through her hair.
+The model held a yellow life preserver in her hand as she posed with her other hand up to her face, ready to run her fingers through her hair.

 Tianna also sported a dramatic makeup look for the snap, which included dark eyeliner, thick lashes, and defined brows.
 She added pink blush on her cheeks a shimmering highlighter on her face, and a dark pink color on her lips to complete the look.

-Of course, Tianna’s over 4.1 million followers could hardly handle the hotness of the photo, giving the snap over 30,000 likes and hitting up the comment section to gush over the bombshell model.
+Of course, Tianna’s 4.1 million-plus followers could hardly handle the hotness of the photo, giving the snap over 30,000 likes and hitting up the comments section to gush over the bombshell model.

 “Amazing,” one fan told the model with their comment.